Newmark's influence chart: Application

 The chart is constructed by drawing concentric circles.
 The circles are divided by equally spaced radial lines.
-The radii of the circles are equal to the R/z values corresponding to F U K〖∆σ〗_z/q = 0, 0.1, 0.2,...,1.
-There are nine circles shown since when 〖∆σ〗_z/q = 0, R/z = 0 also.
+The radii of the circles are equal to the R/z values corresponding to Δσ_{z}/q = 0, 0.1, 0.2,...,1.
+There are nine circles shown since when Δσ_{z}/q = 0, R/z = 0 also.
 The unit length for plotting the circles is AB.

 When solving a vertical stress problem using Newmark's influence chart, the influence value (IV) must be taken into account.
 It is proportional to the number of elements in the chart and is given by 1/N, N being the total number of elements in the chart.
 For example, a typical chart consists of 200 elements; therefore, the influence value is 0.005.
 The procedure for obtaining the vertical pressure at any point below a loaded area is as follows: